masuday/Blupf90TutorialStandard/renum_pedigree.md

 4 cov
 ~~~~~

-This parameter file is also the same as before except we inserted 2 extra keywords and the corresponding values: the keyword `RANDOM` with the value `diagonal` and the keyword `(CO)VARIANCES` with the value 1.0 just after the definition of effect 2.
+This parameter file is also the same as those used before except we inserted 2 extra keywords and the corresponding values: the keyword `RANDOM` with the value `diagonal` and the keyword `(CO)VARIANCES` with the value 1.0 just after the definition of effect 2.
 Basically, RENUMF90 treats the effect as random if `RANDOM` places after the effect specification; otherwise, the effect is fixed. [^1]

 [^1]: A tricky feature is to omit `(CO)VARIANCES`.
-If you don't put this keyword, RENUMF90 implicitly assumes the variance component is 1.0 by default.
+If you do not put this keyword, RENUMF90 implicitly assumes the variance component is 1.0 by default.
 We highly recommend to use `(CO)VARIANCES` option to avoid the confusion.

 This produces the data and parameter files equivalent to ones used in the previous chapter.
 You can confirm the generated files provides the same solutions as before.

 Animal model